 • Abraham, A., Duvall, E.S., Ferraro, K., Webster, A., Doughty, C., le Roux, E., and D. Ellis-Soto.
 (2022).
 Understanding anthropogenic impacts on zoogeochemistry is essential for ecological restoration.
 Restoration Ecology https://doi.org/10.1111/rec.13778

-Wild animals face numerous challenges to survival, including acquiring the essential nutrients needed for growth, reproduction, and overall fitness.
-My research explores the causes and ecological consequences of nutrient deficiencies in mammals and birds.
-I’m especially intrigued by how herbivores adapt to sodium (salt) scarcity, and how birds meet the high calcium demands of egg production and rapid development in the wild.
-To investigate these questions, I combine fieldwork, veterinary, and modeling approaches to quantify animal nutrient needs, identify deficiencies, and explore the behavioral and ecological responses that follow.
+Wil animals face numerous challenges to survival, including acquiring the essential nutrients needed for growth, reproduction, and persistence.
+My research examines the causes and ecological consequences of nutrient deficiencies in mammals and birds.
+I am particularly interested in the biogeochemistry of sodium, including how herbivores adapt to sodium scarcity in many hyper-diverse regions.
+To address these questions, I integrate fieldwork, veterinary approaches, and modeling to quantify animal nutrient requirements, identify deficiencies, and evaluate the behavioral and ecological responses that follow.

 Relevant publications: